avianbc/blog/content/about.md

 Upon the conclusion of my internship, I was contracted to single-handedly develop an online filing web application that tobacco wholesalers have used to collect $107 million in tax dollars in the year 2013 alone.

-Once my contract with the state was done, I jumped on board a software contracting company and built dozens of web, mobile, and desktop apps using all sorts of languages and frameworks.
+Once my contract with the state was done, I jumped on board a software contracting company and built dozens of web, mobile, and desktop apps using a diverset set of languages and frameworks.

-I am currently working 100% remotely full time with a geographically-sparse team on a SaaS web app that is widely adopted within the insurance industry.
+Since 2014, I have been working fully remote on various CRM SaaS web apps and along the way my job title has progressed from "Software Engineer Intern" > "Full Stack Developer / Contractor" > "Senior Software Engineer" > "Tech Lead, Principal Software Engineer".

 ## Leisure